AttorneyOnline/docs/AO Documentation/docs/authoring/characters/Overview.md

 #### Sizing

-The minimum recommended size of your content is 256x192.
+The ***absolute minimum*** recommended size of your content is 256x192 (most servers will recommend a minimum of 512x384 or 960x540).
 Keep in mind that if your content's aspect ratio is different from the **viewport** (the area where characters appear; its size is controlled by your theme), your content will be resized to fit the viewport.

 > **TODO:** Example screenshots would be nice, this section is pretty word-y - in1tiate